fkopp81/currency-frontend/README.md

 Please use https://currencylayer.com/ to retrieve raw currency data, and please utilize the client library provided here: (https://www.npmjs.com/package/currencylayer-client).

+PS: Free tier comes with limited number of requests and features (only [/historical](https://currencylayer.com/documentation#historical_rates) endpoint can be used)

 ## requirements

 #### Functional requirements: